MeidasTouch: News website and podcast

 The MeidasTouch Podcast was awarded Podcast of the Year at the 29th Annual Webby Awards in April 2025.
 Journalist Molly Jong-Fast presented The MeidasTouch Podcast hosts with the award.
 That month, Virginia Heffernan of The New Republic attributed the news group's success to embracing the kind of masculinity that stands up to bullies and speaks truth to power.

+Der Spiegel highlighted MeidasTouch's international coverage in its May 2025 issue, particularly as it relates to Donald Trump's threats against Greenland and Canada.

 In July 2025, The MeidasTouch Podcast overtook The Joe Rogan Experience for the first time on YouTube's weekly podcast ranking.

+In March 2026, Forbes noted that the show "has often supplanted Joe Rogan's long-running podcast for the top spot in Podtrac ratings."

+The MeidasTouch Podcast was awarded Best News Podcast at the 2026 IHeartRadio Podcast Awards, beating nominees including The Daily, The Megyn Kelly Show, Pivot, and Up First from NPR.
+The show also won The Advertiser's Choice award at the 2026 Indie Podcast and Creator Awards held at the 2026 South By Southwest (SXSW) Conference by Oxford Road.